 Civil engineers need a bachelor’s degree in civil engineering or one of its specialties.

 Civil engineers need a bachelor’s degree.
-They typically need a graduate degree for promotion to managerial positions.
-Civil engineers who sell their own services publicly must be licensed in all states and the District of Columbia.
+They typically need a graduate degree and licensure for promotion to senior positions.
+Though licensure requirements vary within the U.S., civil engineers must usually be licensed in the locations where they provide services publicly.

 Civil engineers must first complete a bachelor’s degree in civil engineering or one of its specialties.
-The degree should be from a program approved by ABET (formerly the Accreditation Board for Engineering and Technology).
 A program accredited by ABET is needed in order to gain licensure, which is required to work as a professional engineer (PE).
 In many states, a bachelor’s degree in civil engineering technology will also suffice as an academic requirement for obtaining a license.

-Programs in civil engineering typically take 4 years to complete and include coursework in mathematics, statistics, engineering mechanics and systems, and fluid dynamics, among other courses, depending on the specialty.
-Courses include a mix of traditional classroom learning and laboratory and field work.
+Bachelor’s degree programs in civil engineering or civil engineering technology include coursework in math, statistics, engineering mechanics and systems, and fluid dynamics, among other courses, depending on the specialty.
+Courses include a mix of traditional classroom learning, work in a laboratory, and fieldwork.

-About one of every five civil engineers has a master’s degree.
+More than one of every five civil engineers has a master’s degree.
 Further education after the bachelor’s degree is helpful in getting a job as a manager, along with the PE license and previous experience.
 For more information on engineering managers, see the profile on architectural and engineering managers.

 Decision-making skills.
-Civil engineers often balance multiple and frequently conflicting objectives, such as determining the feasibility of plans, especially regarding financial costs and safety concerns.
+Civil engineers often balance multiple and frequently conflicting objectives, such as determining the feasibility of plans with regard to financial costs and safety concerns.
 Urban and regional planners often look to civil engineers for advice on these issues.

 Leadership skills.
-Civil engineers are ultimately responsible for the infrastructure project’s design and implementation.
-Therefore, they must be able to lead surveyors, construction managers, civil engineering technicians, and others to implement the plan.
+Civil engineers take ultimate responsibility for the projects or research that they perform.
+Therefore, they must be able to lead surveyors, construction managers, civil engineering technicians, and others to implement their project plan.

 Math skills.
 Civil engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

-Project management.
-Only licensed civil engineers can sign the plans for infrastructure projects.
+Organizational skills.
+Only licensed civil engineers can sign the design documents for infrastructure projects.
 This makes it imperative that civil engineers be able to monitor and evaluate the work at the job site as a project progresses to assure compliance with design documents.

 Writing skills.
 Civil engineers must be able to communicate with other professionals, such as architects, landscape architects, and urban and regional planners.
-This means that civil engineers must be able to write clear reports that people without an engineering background can follow.
+This means that civil engineers must be able to write reports clearly so that people without an engineering background can follow.